jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ### Longitude, Dava Sobel
 *April 2020*
-The battle of a master craftsman and innovater to be recognised for astonishing work on developing clocks was astonishing.
+The battle of a master craftsman and innovator to be recognised for astonishing work on developing clocks was astonishing.

 ### 24 Hours at Agincourt, Michael Jones
 *January 2020*